szabotudor/Arch--Install-Guide/README.md

   - Save the file and quit from vim
   - Run `locale-gen`
 - Now it's time to choose your system language out of the ones you uncommented (this step is necessary even if you only chose one locale)
-  - As you noticed, locales are formed of a language (for english that is `en_US.UTF-8`) and a format (for most locales that is `UTF-8`)
+  - Locales are formed of a language (for english that is `en_US.UTF-8`) and a format (for most locales that is `UTF-8`)
   - To set your system language, you only need to set the language, and not the format
   - The language and format are separated by a space, and the format looks like it's part of the language, so it's easy to accidentally include it
   - If you're unsure which part of the locale is which, just remove the last thing that is separated with a space from the rest
-  - To do that, run `echo "LANG=YOUR_LOCALE_LANGUAGE" >> /etc/locale.conf`
+  - To set the system language, run `echo "LANG=YOUR_LOCALE_LANGUAGE" >> /etc/locale.conf`
   - Again, here are examples on that:
     - `echo "LANG=en_US.UTF-8" >> /etc/locale.conf` for english
     - `echo "LANG=fr_FR.UTF-8" >> /etc/locale.conf` for french
-- Now to set your hostname (the name that other devices on your network see when you connect to it)
+- Now to set your hostname (the name that other devices on your network see when you connect to the internet)
 - To set your hostname, run `echo "HOSTNAME" >> /etc/hostname`
   - Yet again, examples:
     - `echo "john-laptop" >> /etc/hostname`
     - `echo "just-dont-include-spaces-here" >> /etc/hostname`
-- Now it's recommended to create you Initramfs ("initialization magic" as ubuntu calls it)
+- Now it's recommended to create the initramfs ("initialization magic" as ubuntu calls it)
   - Technically this should have already been done by pacstrap, but it's better to do it manually anyway
   - Run `mkinitcpio -P`
-- Now you need to install [microcode]([https://en.wikipedia.org/wiki/Microcode](https://wiki.archlinux.org/title/Microcode)) for you cpu
+- Now you need to install [microcode](https://wiki.archlinux.org/title/Microcode) for your CPU
   - If you have an amd cpu, run `pacman -S amd-ucode`
   - And if you have intel, run `pacman -S intel-ucode`
 - Finally, you can install the grub bootloader, to actually be able to boot into Arch